arunkjose/Resources/Azure Functions.md

 ### **Summary of the Lab**
 - You created a **Function App** in the **Azure Portal**.
-- You deployed an **HTTP-triggered function** and tested it by passing query parameters via a browser or Postman.
+- You deployed an **HTTP-triggered function** and tested it by passing query parameters via a browser.
 - You enabled **Application Insights** to monitor your function’s performance.

 ---